-  In August, she traveled with a different Canadian team to the 29th International University Federation Universaide in Taipei, Taiwan.
-Baker ended up playing more because this team was made up of only university students.
+In August, she traveled with a different Canadian team to the 29th International University Federation Universiade in Taipei, Taiwan.
+Baker played more because this team was made up of only university students.
 In Taipei, she was used mostly as a substitute, but in the team’s last game against Latvia, Baker started and played all three sets.
 She led the team in spike and running sets ratio, and was second in serves and third in digs.
 Canada won that game in straight sets.

 “Taipei seemed pretty nice and I was pretty confident going in there and getting to play there a lot more,” said Baker.

-The past two seasons Baker played as right side at Dal and had to go back to playing setter, her natural position, in the summer.
+The past two seasons Baker played as right side at Dal and had to go back to playing setter in the summer, her natural position.
 She said it was an adjustment, but she feels caught up to play that position, which is the one she will be playing this year for the Tigers.

 “I just think that it kind of exposed me to the amount of effort it takes to be that good, that it is rewarding, and that it does work if you actually put in the work and do what it takes,” said Baker.
 “There is a lot of talk behind it, but I think it’s important and it shows when I saw them make the finals at the tournament.”

 Baker believes if Dal puts in the hard work required to be a great team, then they could win a national championship.
-She is planning to lead the team on that front.
-Scott said it’s too early for him to say if she has become that leader, but he has noticed that she is more composed coming back this year.
+She is planning to lead the team there.
+Dalhousie’s Head Coach, Rick Scott said it’s too early for him to say if she has become that leader, but he has noticed that she is more composed coming back this year.

-“We noticed she is a more mature athlete from that experience, which will really help us on the court and really help us provide leadership on and off the court,” said head coach Rick Scott.
+“We noticed she is a more mature athlete from that experience, which will really help us on the court and really help us provide leadership on and off the court,” said Scott.